 Hydrogen peroxide as a gardening aid

-Hydrogen peroxide as emetic for pets and farm animals
+Hydrogen peroxide as an emetic for pets and farm animals

 Safety tips you should know: